 4. Pay down your mortgage.

-Given that the average Canadian home sold for $609,700 in February 2018, according to the Canadian Real Estate Association – and the sale price of an average detached home in Toronto topped $1.2 million the following, per the Toronto Real Estate Board – there's a good chance you took on a large mortgage to purchase your family home.
+Given that the average Canadian home sold for $468,350 in February 2019, according to the Canadian Real Estate Association.
+The average detached home in Toronto sold for just under $1 million the following month, per the Toronto Real Estate Board.
+So there’s a good chance you took on a large mortgage to purchase your family home.
 Mortgage interest rates have started to inch up, and your payments may no longer be affordable the next time your mortgage renews.
 So, depending on your situation, it may make sense to take advantage of early pre-payment privileges to reduce your mortgage debt as quickly as possible.
 Once your mortgage is paid down or paid off, you can catch up on your RRSP.

 5. Open an RESP.